 I had always thought…wouldn’t it be great if every child loved life and was bursting to take part and soak up concepts and generate ideas that would help us all in our society and precious world.
 Also they would all be able to thrive in the company of friends and develop socially, emotionally and physically through play activities – calm in their body and connected in their brains.

-Then at some point, my brain connected and the idea was born.
-EBO for Schools was the culmination of my love for active, fun approaches to learning.
+Then at some point, my brain connected and EBO for Schools was born.
+It’s the culmination of my love for active, fun approaches to learning.
 Children are meant to move.
 They need positive reinforcement and to see a purpose in what they are doing.
+Just like adults.

 The idea had to be in tune with our rapidly changing digital world.
 But also retain our ancient developmental basis in babyhood that is in need of protection.